mitchallen/scriptaverse-v2/README.md

 ## Google Analytics

-Here is how to setup Google Analytics if your site is being deploy by a static host CI, like Netlify:
+Here is how to setup Google Analytics if your site is deployed by a static host CI, like Netlify:

 1. Create a new property for your site in Google Analytics
 2. Create a variable called **VAR_GTAG** with the value of your tag (**G-...**)